Updated on April 4th, 2023

 - The address of the property where work will be conducted.

 Once complete, the notice should be sent via certified mail to the property owner.
-This ensures the contractor can prove they sent the notice within the confines of state requirements (if any).
+This ensures proof that the contractor sent the notice within the confines of state requirements (if any).

 Regardless if it is a state requirement or not, it is highly recommended that this notice be sent, as it often leads to the collection of payment without the need to move forward with the lien process.

-Once all fields of the form have been written or typed, the contractor (known as the “Claimant” in the document) will need to sign their name in the presence of a Notary Public.
-Known as “Notarization”, this involves having an official 3rd party witness the contractor signing the form, thus verifying they were the person that signed.
+Once all fields of the form have been completed, the contractor (known as the “Claimant” in the document) will need to sign their name in the presence of a Notary Public.
+Having a document notarized involves an official 3rd party witnessing the contractor sign the form, thus verifying the identity of the signatory and validity of the signature.

-The easiest (and recommended) way of having the document notarized is to go to the eSign homepage, click “Notarize”, and pay $25 to have a licensed notary public notarize the document.
-Alternatively, the contractor can bring the completed form to an in-person notary to have the form notarized by hand.
+The easiest way to have the document notarized is to go to the eSign, upload the form, and have a licensed notary public acknowledge the document online.
+Alternatively, the contractor can bring the completed form to a notary in person to have it acknowledged.
 In-person notaries can be found at post offices, libraries, and government offices, to name a few.

-Notarized lien in hand, the contractor will need to go to the Registrar of Deeds in the county that the property is located.
-Here, they will need to pay a small fee to have the lien filed with the county records.
-Once recorded, the lien will visible in the records, thereby “clouding” the title.
+After notarization, the contractor will need to go to the Registrar of Deeds in the county that the property is located.
+Here, they will need to pay a small fee to file the lien in the county records.
+Once recorded, the lien will be visible in the records, thereby “clouding” the title.
 Because the act of selling or refinancing the property requires a clean title, the owner would be required to pay off the lien before they could attempt either.

 Once the lien has been filed, the subcontractor/contractor should reach out (via phone/email) to the property owner, and anyone else that can aid in getting their invoice paid.
-Then, the parties will often negotiate until an amount is settled on.
-Each state has its own deadlines in which action must be taken before the lien expires.
+Then, the parties will often negotiate until they settle on a fair payment plan.
+Each state has its own deadlines before which action must be taken before the lien expires.
 “Action” in this case refers to a lawsuit.
 It is very rare a lien escalates to the point of foreclosure, although it’s important to understand subcontractors have this option if they cannot reach an agreement with the property owner.

 Once the contractor has received payment in full, it’s their obligation to release the mechanic’s lien on the property.
 This is done by completing and recording a release of lien form.
 It is important to have the lien released even if the lien is close to expiring, as the expired lien will still appear in a title search, and could cause uneasiness for the person or entity conducting the search.

-Contractors are required to send a Notice of Intent in ten (10) states, as listed below.
-If your state is not listed, you are not required to send the notice before filing a mechanic’s lien (although sending one is highly recommended).
+It is a legal requirement in ten (10) states that contractors send a Notice of Intent.
+Contractors working on property located in one of the states not listed are not required to send this notice before filing a mechanic’s lien (although sending one is highly recommended).

 |Arkansas||10 days||§ 18-44-114|